 For we walk by faith, not by sight.
 II Corinthians 5:7

 As writers, we have chosen to follow a difficult path.
-I remember, after a particularly hard week, my husband remarked that he wished I’d chosen another career, something simple—like becoming a movie star.
+I remember, after a particularly hard week, my husband remarked that he wished I’d chose another career, something simple—like becoming a movie star.

 His comparison was more appropriate than he realized.
 Success, for both career choices appears, from the outside at least, to rely on being popular with a lot of people.
 Reaching the top seems to come and go with the whims of an unknown audience.
 We struggle and strive for numbers—likes on our Facebook pages, followers on Twitter, and ultimately sales numbers.
 We seek to please our readers, our publishers, even other writers.